apache/gravitino/CONTRIBUTING.md

 ### Reporting bugs

 If you find a bug in Gravitino, please open an issue on GitHub.
 Be sure to include as much detail as possible, such as a clear description, steps to reproduce, and your environment.
 Please follow the template provided.
+If you encounter a security issue, please refer to [SECURITY.md](SECURITY.md).

 ### Suggesting enhancements